The science behind NANOFLEXTM is what makes it so unique. I first learned of NANOFLEX in 2016 during a business trip to England.

-NANOFLEX is composed of a very long sounding name – Ultra Deformable Vesicle Sequessomes™ or UDVS.
+NANOFLEX is composed of a very long sounding name – Ultra Deformable SequessomeTM Vesicles or UDSV.

-There are billions of these tiny oily droplets in NANOFLEX and, after the patented nanotechnology engineering process, these UDVS become extremely flexible and attracted to water.
+There are billions of these tiny oily droplets in NANOFLEX and, after the patented nanotechnology engineering process, these UDSV become extremely flexible and attracted to water.

-Once NANOFLEX starts to dry on the skin or coat, the tiny size, hydration and flexibility of the UDVS allows them to be drawn through the skin and into the joint capsule itself.
+Once NANOFLEX starts to dry on the skin or coat, the tiny size, hydration and flexibility of the UDSV allows them to be drawn through the skin and into the joint capsule itself.